The pagan origin of the pontiff: Why Saint Peter is not the first pope

 Background: Western and Eastern Roman Empire

-The Greek-speaking Eastern Orthodox (centered on Constantinople, now Istanbul) and Latin-speaking Western Catholics (centered on Rome) were one in development from 325 A.D. until they divided in 1054 A.D.
-Both claim Apostolic tradition.
+The Greek-speaking Eastern Orthodox in Constantinople (now Istanbul) and Latin-speaking Western Catholics (in Rome) were one in development from 325 A.D. until they divided in 1054 A.D.
+Both Eastern Catholic and Western Catholic churches claim “apostolic tradition.”

 The political and religious power of Rome bolstered after the first schism in 451 (Council of Chalcedon).
 Its papacy (bishopry) became influential because of its location and association with Roman emperors.
 They positioned themselves as superior to other bishopry.

 After the first Council of Constantinople in 381 A.D.
-(Christianity at this point was declared legal in Rome), the “See of Rome” was elevated.
+(Christianity declared legal in Rome), the “See of Rome” was elevated.

 By 800 A.D., Pope Leo III crowned as Charlemagne.
 He was given the title of “Holy Roman Emperor,” to the dismay of the Eastern Orthodox, who also claim apostolic succession.